 Purifying or cleansing us from all unrighteousness means to be totally forgiven of our sinful behavior.
 Experience tells us that true confession of a particular sinful behavior brings a forgiveness and a cleansing of conscience that sometimes we can even feel or sense.
 It is like a load dropping off of us.
 We seem to gain the upper hand over the sin and with some determination we can overcome it from that point forward.

-Knowing that the Father has forgiven my sin and the guilt of my sin:
+There is great joy in knowing that the Father has forgiven my sin and the guilt of my sin:

 One of the key elements for a Christian to have victory over sin is to have the right mindset about sin.
 I have met too many believers who are still chained to their past sins and really bad decisions.
 Instead of walking as a free Spirit-filled believer, they walk as a guilt-driven, I'm not worthy of forgiveness, flesh-filled, stinking thinking, defeated Christian.